n00b69/woa-vayu/guide/edl.md

 - After a few seconds a login popup should show up.
 Enter your HRXU account details here and press **Request Auth Flashing**.
 - After it says **flash done**, reboot your device by holding **power** +- 14 seconds.

-### Reflashing your rom with MiFlash
-> [!Important]
-> This tool only flashes the rom to one slot.
-If your device ever switches slots, it'll boot back into EDL again.
-- Reboot to fastboot mode.
-- Flash the fastboot rom a second time using **MiFlash** or with the **flash_all.bat** file in the rom.
-- Reboot after it finishes flashing.

 ## Finished!